witsyke/opt-synthdata-4tl/README.md

 ## Installation

-To run the code, please setup a new environment and install the required dependencies, i.e. using pip:
+To run the code, please set up a new environment with Python 3.10 or later and install the required dependencies, i.e. using pip:
 ```
 pip install -r dev_requirements.txt
 ```